Complete Idiot's Guide to Getting Organized

-March winds blow, telling us that Spring is on the way!
+March winds blow, telling us that Spring is here!

 Warming breezes scour the last of winter from house and garden.
 Spring rain awakens the earth and calls forth new life.